osmandapp/docs/content/osmand/widgets/info-widgets.md

 {% endtip %}

-This is a [{% data variables.android-values.osmand_parking_plugin_name %} plugin](/osmand/plugins/parking) widget that shows distance from you to the parking place.
+This is a [{% data variables.android-values.osmand_parking_plugin_name %} plugin](/osmand/plugins/parking) widget that shows distance from you or screen center to the parking place.

 ![Parking widget](/assets/images/plugins/parking/parking_widget.png)